conversence/idealoom/doc/vmm.rst

 Setting up Dovecot and VMM
 ==========================

-This allows to set up assembl so email accounts for discussion are auto-created when a discussion is created.
+This allows to set up idealoom so email accounts for discussion are auto-created when a discussion is created.

 Principles
 ----------